 - Of those 262, 36 (~14%) explicitly noticed the Posterior Cruciate Ligament Injury.

-However, roller derby doesn’t appear to be totally different or significantly more dangerous than skiing or snowboarding or playing in exceptionally forceful soccer or hockey class.
+However, this sport doesn’t appear to be totally different or significantly more dangerous than skiing or snowboarding or playing in exceptionally forceful soccer or hockey class.
 If you equip yourself with a sufficient amount of qualified skating gear, injuries will not be the thing that is likely to happen often.

 Stepping the first steps into roller derby can initially cost you a fortune as you have to spend a considerable amount of money purchasing all the necessary equipment.